opensearch-project/project-website/_posts/2026-02-01-skip-index-based-aggregation-optimizations.md

 ## Looking Ahead

-Skiplist-based optimizations don't replace previous techniques like filter rewrite and multi-range traversal—they **complement** them.
+Skiplist based optimizations don't replace previous techniques like filter rewrite and multi-range traversal, they **complement** them.
 By broadening the set of query patterns that can be accelerated, OpenSearch continues to deliver faster and more efficient aggregations across diverse use cases.

 ### Future Enhancements